Skip to content

 • Credentials: Select between:

-• Device Credentials - eNMS will select the most appropriate credential object for each device.
-If there are multiple credentials available, eNMS will use the Type of Credential and Priority properties as a tie breaker.
+• Device Credentials: The application will select the most appropriate credential object for each device.
+If there are multiple credentials available, the Type of Credential and Priority properties become a tiebreaker.

 • Start New Connection: Before the service runs, the current cached connection is discarded and a new one is started.

 • Connection Name: If changed to something other than default, the connection will be cached as a separate connection to that same device.
-This allows for multiple simultaneous "named" connections to a single device, as in this example:
+This allows for multiple simultaneous "named" connections to a single device.

 • Close Connection: Once the service is done running, the current connection will be closed.